yjxiong/anet2016-cuhk/README.md

 ##Dependencies
 The codebase is written in Python.
 It is recommended to use [Anaconda][anaconda] distribution package with it.

 Besides, we also use Caffe and OpenCV.
 Particularly, the OpenCV should be compiled with VideoIO support.
 GPU support will be good if possible.
+If you use `build_all.sh`, it will locally install these dependencies for you.

 ##Requirements
-NVIDIA GPU with CUDA support, at least 4GB display memory.
+NVIDIA GPU with CUDA support.
+At least 4GB display memory is needed to run the reference models.

 ##Get the code
 Use Git